appidea/react-native-hce/README.md

 See [example](example/src/App.tsx) of the module integrated into the React Native component.

 ### Other features

-Currently, there is no support for other applications than NFC Type 4 tag.

 You can contribute to the library and add the other functionalities, if You eager.